 Looking to start your own business?
 You’re not alone.
 Every month, more than 500,000 people in the US alone ditch their day job, hire an office, collect VC money, and start working their asses off hoping they’ll create the next Apple or Facebook.
 And while their mission is often more noble, there’s a 90% chance that what they’ve started will miserably fail.1

 These days, it seems like everybody wants to start their own business.
 People with different backgrounds want to escape their boring 9 to 5 job and join the laptop lifestyle movement invented by a special breed of people who are, seemingly, enjoying life at fullest.

 There are plenty.
 But the most common causes for premature exit from the startup world are the following: No market need (42%); Ran out of cash (29%); Not the right team (23%).2

-And while these things might seem different, there’s one thing in common: complexity.
+And while all these things might seem different, there’s one thing in common: complexity.

 When people start dreaming about conquering the world with their new fancy product, app, fancy website, they tend to overcomplicate stuff.

 They add a co-founder because they’ve read somewhere online that “startups with co-founders have a higher success rate than companies with a single founder.”
 They ask VCs and angel investors for money because they believe that’s the only way they can accomplish big things.
 They worry about their equipment and social media pages more than their actual product.